zhzh2001/cs536-blogpost/README.md

 free of contention for shared memory.

-Interrupt forwarding extends the local APIC with two new 256-bit registers, where each bit corresponds to a vector. , indicates which interrupts to forward on the current core. , indicates which interrupts should be forwarded to the currently running thread.
+Interrupt forwarding extends the local APIC with two new 256-bit registers, where each bit corresponds to a vector. `forwarding_enabled`, indicates which interrupts to forward on the current core. `forwarded_active`, indicates which interrupts should be forwarded to the currently running thread.

 Our interrupt forwarding scheme, while efficient and minimally